kurniawano/ictpsp.github.io/_Notes/Basic_Data_Types.md

 print(type(world_index))
 ```

-When Python interpreter sees this,
+When the Python interpreter sees this:

-- it sees a name `print` and recognize that you are *invoking* a function due to the opening and closing parenthesis `print()`.
+It encounters the name print and recognizes that you are invoking a function due to the opening and closing parentheses print().
-- Python tries to evaluates the value inside the parenthesis to pass it to the `print()` function.
+Python tries to evaluate the value inside the parentheses to pass it to the print() function.
-- When Python evaluates the value inside the parenthesis, it finds another name `type` and recognize that it is another of its built-in function.
+When Python evaluates the value inside the parentheses, it finds another name, type, and recognizes that it is another of its built-in functions.
-- Python also sees that you are invoking `type()` because of the opening and closing parenthesis.
-In order to execute this function, Python tries to evaluate the value inside this *inner* parenthesis.
+Python also sees that you are invoking type() because of the opening and closing parentheses.
+To execute this function, Python tries to evaluate the value inside these inner parentheses.
-- When evaluating the inner parenthesis, Python finds another name `world_index`.
-This time, Python cannot recognize this name from any of its built-in keywords or function and tries to find it in the global frame.
+When evaluating the inner parentheses, Python finds another name, world_index.
+This time, Python cannot recognize this name from any of its built-in keywords or functions and tries to find it in the global frame.
-- Python finds the name `world_index` in the global frame and obtains the value, which is `1`.
+Python finds the name world_index in the global frame and obtains the value, which is 1.
-- Python pass this value `1` to the function `type()` and executes `type()`.
-This functions evaluates to a data that describes Python's `type`.
-You can actually try to type the following in a Python shell to see: `type(type(1))`.
-You will get `<class 'type'>`.
+Python passes this value 1 to the function type() and executes type().
+This function evaluates to data that describes Python's type.
+You can actually try typing the following in a Python shell to see: type(type(1)).
+You will get <class 'type'>.
-- Python then pass this output of `type()` function to `print()` function.
-In order to print it, Python will convert this data into a string so that it can displays it into the standard output.
+Python then passes this output of the type() function to the print() function.
+In order to print it, Python will convert this data into a string so that it can display it in the standard output.
-- Python finally displays `<class 'int'>` into the screen.
+Python finally displays <class 'int'> on the screen.
 Now, that's a lot of things going on with just a simple code.
-But it is important to note that Python **evaluates from inside to outside of the parenthesis** when it invokes a function such as `print()` and `type()`.
-We will learn more about function in the next lesson.
+But it is important to note that Python evaluates from inside to outside of the parentheses when it invokes a function such as print() and type().
+We will learn more about functions in the next lesson.

 ## Environment Diagram